Financial Remedy Proceedings

 They must also provide confirmation that they have attended a Mediation Information and Assessment Meeting (MIAM) or provide details of any exemption they are seeking to this requirement.
 If they fail to do so, the court is unlikely to issue the proceedings.

-The First Appointment
+The First Directions Appointment

-At the FA, directions are given as to how the case is to proceed which usually include such things as expert and or valuation evidence – by single joint expert if appropriate.
+At the FDA, directions are given as to how the case is to proceed which usually include such things as expert and or valuation evidence – by single joint expert if appropriate.
 The court gives directions for the replies to any questions raised and will give other directions as are relevant to the issues in hand.

 The court will then list the matter for a Financial Dispute Resolution hearing, unless there is the need for a further directions hearing, any interim application to be determined, or can also send the parties to some form of Alternative Dispute Resolution (ADR) such as mediation or arbitration.
 Alternatively, the court may jump straight to a Final Hearing if appropriate.